FAQs for Ed.D. in Educational Leadership Students

 Your courses will generally be taught by full-time faculty members at Indiana University.
 Our professors have worked as teachers, principals, superintendents, lawyers, and have published widely in their areas of expertise.
 Several of the faculty members have been school and district administrators Indiana and/or other states.

 Students are able to choose their own minors based on their areas of interest.
 The minor is 9 credits.
 A complete listing of Ed.D. minors offered within the School of Education can be found here.
 Potential options for online minors include minors in: Education Law; Adult Education; Human Development; Information Systems Technology; Learning Sciences; and Language Education.
-If students opt for the Education Law minor, the courses also allow them to earn the Education Law Certificate (but they must contact Suzanne Eckes at email@example.com for more information).
-Our Ed.D. students have a unique opportunity to also complete their minor courses at the Kelley School of Business and earn an MS in Strategic Management.
+Ed.D. students can also complete their minor courses at the Kelley School of Business and earn an MS in Strategic Management.
 If they are not interested in earning an additional MS, they can also complete a 9-hour online minor at Kelley.
 Students may propose other minors as well.
-The minor courses from other departments do not operate on the Ed.D. weekend schedule.
+Importantly, minor courses do not typically operate on the Ed.D. weekend schedule.
 Thus, students may choose minor courses that are offered online or during the evenings.

 The Ed.D. dissertation is usually developed around a problem of practice in your school.
 Students generally choose topics that are relevant to their work and research interests.
 The average dissertation is 100-120 pages.
 Students begin their dissertations as part of their qualifying exams.
 Thus, by the time you finish coursework and take your qualifying exams, you will have the first three chapters of the five chapter dissertation completed.

-Yes.
-Please note, however, that you would either need to complete the certificate program BEFORE earning your doctorate degree or at the same time you complete your doctorate degree.
+Yes, courses in the Ed.D. count toward the specialized certificate programs.
+To be eligible, you must take coursework required for the certificate prior to earning the Ed.D.
 In other words, you can’t graduate with a doctorate degree and then return to IU for this certificate and transfer courses in.
 IU has a policy that credits from a higher degree can’t transfer to a lower degree.
 Students interested in earning a certificate must submit an application to that certificate program, complete an ePOS, and apply to graduate.

 Visit the Doctoral Guide in the Graduate Student Portal for a variety of information related to our programs.